Policy on Approval and Reporting of Academic Activities at an Additional Location

 - Complete 50 percent or more of the courses leading to a Title IV eligible certificate.

 - Complete a degree program that they began at another institution even if the degree completion program provides less than 50 percent of the courses leading to a degree program.

-These guidelines cover academic activities that students take for credit and result in the conferring of a for-credit UW-Madison credential – degree, major, certificate or other formally documented credential.
-As such, these guidelines do not apply to non-credit activity.
+This document covers academic activities that students take for credit and result in the conferring of a for-credit UW-Madison credential – degree, major, certificate or other formally documented credential.
+As such, this policy does not apply to non-credit activity.